tconbeer/sqlfmt-docs/docs/api/index.md

     If a callback is provided, will execute the callback after each file is formatted.

-    Returns a Report that can be queried or printed.
+    Returns a Report that can be queried or printed with the display_report() method.
     """
 ```